How Accra's Street Food Scene Steals Your Heart (and Your Budget)

-I arrived in Accra with a food plan.
-I had a spreadsheet.
-Restaurant names, addresses, opening hours, estimated costs.
-The kind of organized approach that makes sense when you're sitting in your apartment 8,000 km away.
+Arrive in Accra with a food plan.
+A spreadsheet, even — restaurant names, addresses, opening hours, estimated costs.
+The kind of organized approach that makes perfect sense from an apartment 8,000 km away.

-The spreadsheet lasted exactly one day.
-By Day 2, I'd abandoned it in favor of a much better strategy: follow the smoke.
+That spreadsheet lasts exactly one day.
+By Day 2, a far better strategy takes over: follow the smoke.

 The Education Begins

-My first real Accra meal wasn't at a restaurant.
-It was at a chop bar in Osu, on a street I can't find on Google Maps, run by a woman whose name I never got.
-She had three pots over charcoal, a stack of metal plates, and a queue of construction workers.
+The first real Accra meal rarely happens at a restaurant.
+It happens at a chop bar in Osu, on a street that barely registers on Google Maps, run by a woman with three pots over charcoal, a stack of metal plates, and a queue of construction workers.

-I pointed at what the guy ahead of me ordered.
-She loaded a plate with waakye — rice and beans cooked together until they turn a deep reddish brown — topped with shito (a ferocious black pepper sauce), gari (fermented cassava granules), spaghetti (yes, spaghetti — it's a thing), and two pieces of fried fish.
+Point at whatever the person ahead of you ordered.
+She'll load a plate with waakye — rice and beans cooked together until they turn a deep reddish brown — topped with shito (a ferocious black pepper sauce), gari (fermented cassava granules), spaghetti (yes, spaghetti — it's a thing), and two pieces of fried fish.
 The cost: 15 GHS.
 About $1.50.

-I sat on a wooden bench, ate with my right hand (you use your right hand, always), and experienced what I can only describe as a flavor recalibration.
-The waakye was smoky from the leaves it was cooked in.
-The shito was oily, spicy, and complex — like someone had reduced an entire garden into a black paste.
-The fish was crispy and salted just right.
+Sit on a wooden bench, eat with your right hand (you use your right hand, always), and brace for what can only be called a flavor recalibration.
+The waakye is smoky from the leaves it's cooked in.
+The shito is oily, spicy, and complex — like someone reduced an entire garden into a black paste.
+The fish is crispy and salted just right.

-I went back the next day.
+Go back the next day.
 And the day after.
-By the third visit, she smiled at me and gave me extra fish without asking.
+By the third visit, you might earn a smile and an extra piece of fish without even asking.

 The Jollof Wars

-You can't write about Accra food without addressing the jollof.
+You can't talk about Accra food without addressing the jollof.
 Ghana and Nigeria are locked in an eternal, deadly serious argument about whose jollof rice is better.
-I've eaten both, extensively, and I'll say this: they're different dishes with the same name.
+Eat both, extensively, and one truth emerges: they're different dishes with the same name.

 Nigerian jollof is more complex in spicing — more thyme, curry powder, bay leaves — but lacks the smoky character.
 It's richer, often redder.

-I refuse to choose a winner.
+There's no need to crown a winner.
 Both are phenomenal.
-But if you say "Ghanaian jollof is better" while in Accra, you'll make friends for life.
-This is a diplomatic tool more powerful than any embassy.
+But say "Ghanaian jollof is better" while in Accra and you'll make friends for life — a diplomatic tool more powerful than any embassy.

 A plate of jollof with fried chicken from a street vendor costs 15-25 GHS.
 From a sit-down restaurant in Osu, 60-100 GHS.
-The street version is better.
-I will die on this hill.
+The street version wins.
+That's a hill worth dying on.

 Kelewele at 11 PM